cs396-web-dev/spring2022/pages/_lectures/lecture10.md

      date: Mar-Apr, 2015
      optional: 1
 ---
+{:.blockquote-no-margin}
+> ## Hybrid Lecture Today

-Guest lecture by Victoria Chávez.
+> Guest lecture by Victoria Chávez.
+The lecture will be hybrid.
+Please use this link to join remotely: [https://northwestern.zoom.us/j/93980492609](https://northwestern.zoom.us/j/93980492609)